pghttp/conduit/README.md

 To run this, one needs:

-1. The database (run with `./resetdb` to set it up, unless you have your own flow).
+1. The database (run with `./resetdb conduit` from the `Db` folder to set it up, unless you have your own flow).
 2. pg-proxy: the Nginx module that frames pg protocol with http
 3. Published Api: functions exposed from the database, from which elm-pghttp generates the `src/db` code.
 3. Elm code in this repo.